 We will make a list of assumptions, some of which quantum immortality relies on being true.
 The experiment on this page will prove that all the assumptions can not be simultaneously true.
 Then we will eliminate the very likely assumptions and discuss what remains.
 Since the thought experiment relies on the many-worlds interpretation being true, that will be our first assumption.

 We need to consider that death isn’t instant.
 It takes time for the bullet to exit the chamber and do its work.
-This means the outcome of the quantum event is independent of the moment it occurs; the event you experience is the one that doesn’t lead to a future death.
-If we apply this to every quantum event of every moment, that means that every quantum event experienced will be the ones that funnel you down the branch of reality in which you live the longest.
+This means the outcome of the quantum event is independent of the moment death occurs; the event you experience is the one that doesn’t lead to a future death.
+That means that every quantum event that has ever happened are the ones that will funnel you down the branch of reality in which you live your longest life, possibly infinitely long.
+This is perfect quantum immortality.

 Under this assumption we can change the circumstances from a punishment to a reward.
 Instead of a gun, imagine a doctor has information about your health.
 If he tells you about it and you act on the information, you will certainly live a longer life.
 The doctor will only tell you about the information based the result of the quantum event.
 If the current assumptions are true, then you should always experience the reality in which the doctor tells you about your unknown ailment.